 Candles, Open-Flames, and Incense

-The use of candles, open-flames, incense and any other incendiary devices is strictly prohibited in all university facilities, including the Cohen Center and outdoor spaces.
+The use of candles, open-flames, incense and any other incendiary devices is strictly prohibited in all university facilities, including the Cohen Student Union and outdoor spaces.
 The Bonfire pit located at the Boardwalk in North Lake Village may be reserved through the Office of Housing and Residence Life and is subject to current fire restrictions.
 A faculty/staff advisor must be present to utilize the Boardwalk Bonfire.
 Violation of this policy may result in a fine and/or loss of facility reservation privileges.

 Music and Sound